 An application and interview are required for all interested students.
 Applicants who are accepted will be notified by mid-May.

 Adult Internship Program

 The program runs from September to May, Monday through Friday.
-Participants begin and end their day in the classroom at MedStar Union Memorial Hospital or Northwest Hospital.
-They spend the balance of their time participating in three unpaid internships of their choice, each lasting 10-weeks.
-Through these internships participants gain marketable skills that will empower them to be competitive job applicants in the health care industry or elsewhere in the community.
+Participants begin and end their day in the MedStar Union Memorial Hospital or Northwest Hospital classroom.
+They spend the balance of their time participating in three unpaid internships of their choice, each lasting 10 weeks.
+Through these internships, participants gain marketable skills that will empower them to be competitive job applicants in the healthcare industry or elsewhere in the community.

 Individualized job placement services begin after the participant successfully completes their classroom program and internships.
-Our staff will go the distance to find meaningful employment for all participants.n application and interview is required for all interested individuals.
+Our staff will go the distance to find meaningful employment for all participants.
+An application and interview are required for all interested individuals.

 Career Catalyst is a workforce education and intensive internship program for adults with intellectual and developmental disabilities who are either chronically underemployed or unemployed, and youth transitioning from a special education program who are seeking employment or an employment program.